The Johns Hopkins University School of Education is launching a search for outstanding and passionate educators to join its founding education team.

 Actively participates in scheduled trainings, parent meetings and individual coaching sessions, and the development of a personal professional learning plan.

-Collaborates with and supports the Master Teachers and the Assistant Director as well as other colleagues in achieving professional goals.
+Collaborates with and supports the lead teacher and other colleagues in achieving professional goals.

 Meets professional expectations as outlined in the staff handbook (i.e. prompt completion of tasks, dress, maintaining confidentiality, communication).

 High school diploma/GED and a current Infant-Toddler CDA credential required.
 AA degree in early childhood education (preferred) and may be substituted for the current Infant-Toddler CDA credential.

 At least one year of supervised classroom experience in an early childhood setting with children age 0 to 3.

 An approved MSDE 45 hour Infant-Toddler CDA certification preferred.